AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 Adds the specified user or users to the block list.
 Once you add a user to the block list, you can no longer receive messages from that user.
 The maximum number of users in the block list for each user is 500.

+For each App Key, the call frequency limit of this method is 50 per second.

 ### HTTP request

 ```shell